 Background: The Ryan White Part B grant is the largest of the three federal grants that ADAP receives funding for and unlike the other two grants is a non-competitive grant.
-Grant funding is appropriated in five, 12-month budget periods that run from April 1 to March 31.
-Within the five-year funding cycle, funding from year to year is provided as long as the program remains eligible and submits timely on all reporting requirements.
-The grant is shared between OA's HIV Care Branch and ADAP Branch and is broken into three main sub-components: Base, Minority AIDS Initiative (MAI) and ADAP Earmark.
+Grant funding is appropriated in five, 12-month budget periods that run from April 1st to March 31st.
+Within the five-year funding cycle, funding from year to year is provided as long as the program remains eligible and submits timely all reporting requirements.
+The grant is shared between Public Health/OA's HIV Care Branch and ADAP Branch, and is broken into three main sub-components: Base, MAI, and ADAP Earmark.
 Funding for Base and MAI is utilized by the HIV Care Branch and ADAP Earmark funding is utilized by the ADAP Branch.

-In November 2018, OA applied for the 2019 Ryan White Part B grant, the third year of the latest five-year funding cycle.
-The funding requested in the grant application totaled \$140.2 million of which \$105.7 million was requested for the ADAP Branch and \$34.5 million was requested for the HIV Care Branch.
+In November 2018, Public Health/OA applied for the 2019 Ryan White Part B grant, the third year of the latest five-year funding cycle.
+The funding requested in the grant application totaled \$140.2 million, of which \$105.7 million was requested for the ADAP Branch, and \$34.5 million was requested for the HIV Care Branch.

-In April 2019, OA received the notice of award for the 2019 Ryan White Part B grant.
-The total award received was \$139 million, \$1.2 million below what OA applied for.
-The ADAP Branch received \$104.1 million, a reduction of \$1.6 million in funding, and the HIV Care Branch received \$34.9 million, an increase of \$400,000 in funding.
+Description of Change: In April 2019, Public Health/OA received the notice of award for the 2019 Ryan White Part B grant.
+The total award received was \$139 million or \$1.2 million below what Public Health/OA applied for.
+The ADAP Branch received \$104.1 million, \$1.6 million less in funding, and the HIV Care Branch received \$34.9 million, \$400,000 more in funding.